bernardorio/hacker-news-search/README.md

 **You’ll need to have Node 8.10.0 or later on your local development machine**

+### Considerations

+- I tried to separate some of the concerns, such as displaying the results, pagination, and making the request to the API itself.
+- Also, I've added debounce to the API requests, so that it "buffers" keystrokes before making an actual request.
+This way you don't make a request on every keystroke, and also prevents the screen from flashing, providing a better user experience
+- I've added very little comments in the code, since I believe that the tests should suffice as documentation

+### TODO

+- More unit tests
+- Acceptance (webdriver/selenium) tests
+- Contract tests
+- JsLint

 ## Available Scripts

 In the project directory, you can run: